maker-ATOM/spark/REPORT.md

 Do we really need to give the path of package as a param?
 No we can use the find method within launch file to give the full path of map file

 Could not get the yaml-cpp link to source code so shifting to python

+## Milestones

+A script when launched along with gazebo/bringup stores the robot pose in a yaml file and then this pose will be utilized by spawn entity / amcl.

+- Publish markers as well for visualization in rviz.

+## Waypoints